The End of the World (Doctor Who): Filming

 Cassandra was one of the main characters developed, but filming her and animating her speech was difficult.

 "The End of the World" was scheduled as part of the second production block along with "The Unquiet Dead".
 Camille Coduri's scene as Jackie Tyler was shot in advance during the first production block because of commitments for the film The Business that would make her unavailable.
 The scene was shot at the Unit Q2 warehouse in Newport on 7 September 2004.

 The main recording for the episode began in the studio at Unit Q2 from 22 September.
 Many of the Platform One interiors were filmed at the Temple of Peace in Cardiff from 6 to 14 October.

 During the recording of "The Unquiet Dead" on 20 October, several pick-up shots were recorded at Headlands School in Penarth.
 The main recording on the block concluded in Q2 on 22 October.
 To help with the convenience of locations, the scenes with the Doctor and Rose on present-day Earth were shot during the third production block on 9 November.
 Filming took place at Helmont House on Churchill Way, and on Queen Street.
 Some additional shots involving the air ducts were shot at Q2 on 26 November.
 The filming of screens with Cassandra proved to be difficult, with one crew member comparing it to pushing around a faulty shopping trolley.
 Zoë Wanamaker was unable to be present on the set during the filming of her scenes so a stand-in had to be used.

 Due to complexities in animating Cassandra, some of her lines were dropped and the episode underran.
 To compensate, Davies came up with the character of maintenance worker Raffalo, and scenes between Raffalo and Rose were filmed at the Temple of Peace on 19 February 2005.

 At a talk in 2018, Euros Lynn chose the final scene of the episode, in which the Doctor and Rose get chips, as one of his favourite scenes from his directorial tenure on Doctor Who.
-The scene was one of the final shot for the series and the people behind the Doctor and Rose were not paid extras.
+The scene was one of the final shot for the series and none of the people behind the Doctor and Rose were paid extras.